privacybydesign/irmamobile/README.md

 As preliminary to run the integration tests, you need a fully configured [irmamobile development setup](#development-setup).

 ### Setting up a keyshare server for testing
-The integration tests need a running `irma keyshare server` for testing enrollment.
-You cannot use the production keyshare server.
+The integration tests need a running `irma keyshare server` to test enrollment.
+You cannot use the production keyshare server for this.

 If you don't have access to a remote test environment, you can set up your own keyshare server locally using Docker.
 For an explanation on how to do this, you can check the [running instructions of `irmago`](https://github.com/privacybydesign/irmago#running).